Contexts

 can be queried by multiple users

-Once you create a Test role in Akto dashboard and configure auth tokens for that role, you can use the auth tokens in your YAML test.
+Once you in Akto dashboard and for that role, you can use the auth tokens in your YAML test.

 Example - You want to test each admin API if they can be accessed using a member token.
 To carry out this test, you can create a role called MEMBER_TOLE